 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, which contemplate continuation of the Company as a going concern.
 Although the Company has reported a profit of \$12,137,413 for the year ended December 31, 2006, it had an accumulated deficit of \$3,363,247 as of December 31, 2006.
 The Company's net profit of \$12,137,413 was generated primarily by non-cash transaction, including non-cash gains of \$5,579,541 on the change in fair value of warrant liabilities; \$6,666,068 on the change in fair value of conversion option liabilities; and \$2,332,952 on the change in fair value of registration penalties shares issuable.
-The Company will generate sufficient capital from operations will be sufficient to satisfy its ongoing capital requirements.
+The Company cannot be certain that anticipated revenues from operations will be sufficient to satisfy its ongoing capital requirements.
 Management believes the Company will generate sufficient capital from operations and from debt and equity financing in order to satisfy current liabilities in the succeeding twelve months.
-Management's belief is based on the Company may require additional financing in order to execute its operating plan and continue as a going concern.
+Management's belief is based on the Company's operating plane, which in turn is based on assumptions that may prove to be incorrect.
+If the Company's financial resources are insufficient the Company may require additional financing in order to execute its operating plan and continue as a going concern.
 The Company cannot predict whether this additional financing will be in the form of equity or debt, or be in another form.
 The Company may not be able to obtain the necessary additional capital on a timely basis, on acceptable terms, or at all.
 In any of these events, the Company may be unable to implement its current plans for expansion, repay its debt obligations as they become due or respond to competitive pressures, any of which circumstances would have a material adverse effect on its business, prospects, financial condition and results of operations.